MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 * [Distribution structure of MobileFirst Server](#distribution-structure-of-mobilefirst-server)

 ## Administrator versus user mode
-You can install MobileFirst Server in two different IBM® Installation Manager modes.
+You can install MobileFirst Server in two different IBM  Installation Manager modes.
 The mode depends on how IBM Installation Manager itself is installed.
 The mode determines the directories and commands that you use for both Installation Manager and packages.

 IBM MobileFirst Foundation supports the following two Installation Manager modes: